Colimit-Based Composition of High-Level Computing Devices: Composition Operators

-\begin{theorem} Synchronous parallelising is commutative up to isomorphism. \end{theorem} \begin{proof} The proof follows directly from the commutativity property of computon coproduct which, in turn, comes from the fact that coproduct in the category of finite sets and total functions is commutative up to isomorphism. \end{proof}

 As we have been discussing composition semantics only, it might not seem entirely obvious how a sync behaves.
-To elucidate this, we now provide an example.
+To elucidate this, let us consider an example.

-\begin{example} Figures \ref{fig:example-parallelising}(a) and \ref{fig:example-parallelising}(b) use the same primitive computons as Figure \ref{fig:example-sequencing} to form ${\lambda_1+\lambda_2}$ and ${(\lambda_1+\lambda_2)\rhd_{\rho}\lambda}$, respectively, in order to perform binary product and binary addition in parallel.
-The only difference is that \ref{fig:example-parallelising}(b) awaits termination via the glue $\lambda$.
-Although the span $\rho$ is not shown due to space constraints, it should be clear that it meets Definition \ref{def:sync-computon} as it identifies all the control outports of ${\lambda_1+\lambda_2}$ with all the $\lambda$-inports.
+\begin{example} Figs. \ref{fig:example-parallelising}a and \ref{fig:example-parallelising}b use the same primitive computons as Fig. \ref{fig:example-sequencing} to respectively form ${\lambda_1+\lambda_2}$ and ${(\lambda_1+\lambda_2)\rhd_{\rho}\lambda}$, in order to perform binary product and binary addition in parallel.
+The only difference is that \ref{fig:example-parallelising}b awaits termination via the glue $\lambda$.
+Although the sequentiable span $\rho$ is not shown due to space constraints, it should be clear that it meets Definition \ref{def:sync-computon} as it identifies all the control outports of ${\lambda_1+\lambda_2}$ with all the inports of $\lambda$.
 In this case, the identification corresponds to partial sequencing because data ports are omitted.
 Consequently, there is an effect in which data ports traverse several composite layers. \end{example}